 Adam Critchley is a journalist and translator.
 Born in Stoke-on-Trent, he has lived in Spain and China, and is currently based in Tepoztlán, Mexico.
 His debut collection of short stories, set in Mexico, brings together the fates of foreign correspondents, drifters and retired surfers – and have formerly been published in The Brooklyn Review and El Puro Cuento.

-Ben Lyle is the author of the highly acclaimed spy thrillers, The Irregular: A Different Class of Spy, The Red Ribbon and The Year of the Gun (Hodder UK, Mobius US) featuring working class spy, Wiggins.
-They trade on his deep knowledge of London, his fascination with spies and his love of Sherlock Holmes.
-A former screenplay executive, he is currently working on the television adaptation of The Irregular with director Saul Dibb (The Salisbury Poisonings, Journey’s End) while completing the fourth instalment of the adventures of Wiggins, Spy Hunter. hblyle.com
+Ben Lyle is the author of the highly acclaimed Wiggins spy thrillers, The Irregular: A Different Class of Spy, The Red Ribbon, The Year of the Gun, Spy Hunter (Hodder UK, Mobius US) featuring working class spy, Wiggins.
+The novels trade on his deep knowledge of London, fascination with spies and love of Sherlock Holmes.
+A former screenplay executive, he is currently working on the TV adaptation of Wiggins. hblyle.com

 Aziz Hakimi was born in Herat, Afghanistan, in 1973 and now lives in Malta.
 He grew up in Iran where his family took refuge after the Soviet Union invaded Afghanistan.
 In 1989, he returned to Afghanistan, living in Kabul during the civil war.
 He has worked for the BBC World Service and is a regular contributor to BBC Persia.
 He is the founder and editor of nebesht.com, the Persian Creative Writing Magazine.
 His debut novel, Trees Die Upright, set against the previous Taliban insurgency, has been published in Italy (Newton Compton).
 He is currently completing a collection of short stories, Kabul Blues.

-In the summer of ’76 Arlene Maltman borrowed a surfboard, dragged it down to the whitewater and taught herself how to surf.
-She would go on to win the European and British Championships and win a surf scholarship to The University of Santa Barbara.
-Today she lives in Jersey where she works as the Government Press Officer.
-Her memoir, Girls Don’t Surf, tells the story of how her passion for surfing changed attitudes and shaped her life.
+In the summer of ’76, Jersey school girl Arlene Maltman borrowed a surfboard, dragged it down to the whitewater and taught herself how to surf.
+She would go on to win the European and British Championships before winning a surf scholarship to The University of Santa Barbara.
+Her stunning memoir, Girls Don’t Surf, tells the story of her determination to surf and her battle to compete in the macho world of competitive sport.

 James Moore works in The Department of Education.
 He has also worked as a script consultant.
 He has a BA in English Literature from Lincoln College, Oxford and works for the Department of Education.
-He has recently finished his first novel, inspired by his love of George Orwell.
+He recently finished his first novel, inspired by his love of George Orwell and Nineteen Eighty-Four.

 Susan Moore is the author of the Nat Walker middle grade series for kids, Crimson Poison, Emerald Secret, and Indigo Island (Nosy Crow).
 After many years in California working at Lucasfilm, Susan lives with her husband and daughter and wolf pup, Tigger, in Surrey.
-She received an MA with distinction in Creative Writing from Kingston University.
-She is currently working on a novel loosely based on her experiences of San Francisco’s 90’s tech world. www.susanmooreauthor.com
+She received an MA with distinction in Creative Writing from Kingston University. www.susanmooreauthor.com

 Nell Raven began her writing career as a news journalist in London before moving with her family to Asia.
 After freelancing for a year for the South China Morning Post in Hong Kong, she spent four years in Pakistan raising her daughter and corresponding for nationals including the Telegraph.
 She has an MA in Creative Writing from Oxford Brookes University and is completing her debut novel, America’s Mistress, a tale of love and revenge set in Islamabad.